xogie/AI-MP3-Auto-Tagger-via-Chat-GPT-API/README.md

 After loading the directory, select the files you want to auto-tag.
 Click on the "Auto Tag" button to start the tagging process (Batch Button).
 If you have Artist - Title, it will search from that; if missing, it will search using the file name.
+Even with the option do not overwrite - it still over writes

 Editing Tags Manually
 Select a row in the table to enable the edit menu.
 Edit the artist, title, genre, album, and year fields as needed.
+Will work on adding more genres.

 ### Playing MP3 Files
 Double-click on any row in the table to play the corresponding MP3 file (over the file name).